ZacBlanco/zacblanco.github.io/education/analytical-physics-227/notes.md

 ### Capacitors

-- A cpacitor is a system of two conducting surfaces (electrodes), the net charge of the two are zero.
+- A capacitor is a system of two conducting surfaces (electrodes), the net charge of the two are zero.

 That is, one plate will be positively charged and the other will be negatively charged.